uwdata/mosaic-framework-example/docs/data-loading.md

       rm duckdb_cli-linux-amd64.zip
 ```

-We perform this step before site build steps, ensuring `duckdb` is installed and ready.
+We perform installation before the site build steps, ensuring `duckdb` is ready to go.